Last Updated on 28 November 2025 by Cycloscope

 The pirates’ cave is another former tuff quarry, similar to the previous one but bigger.
 Apparently, this was abandoned during the 17th century and then occupied by pirates.

 The site has been turned into a sculpture park, with huge figures of animals and people cut out from the tuff walls.
-Here also there’s a house, supposedly the sleeping quarters of the pirates, although I’m pretty sure this is fake.
+Here, too, there’s a house, supposedly the pirates’ sleeping quarters, though I’m pretty sure it is fake.

-Anyway, the whole set gives the impression of a pirate cove, the sculptures are cool, and the caves are large and impressive.
+Anyway, the whole set gives the impression of a pirate cove, the sculptures are incredible, and the caves are large and impressive.
 The entry fee here is again 50RMB.

 How to get to Sanmen from Hangzhou or Shanghai

-Getting to Sanmen is super easy, the city is on the Shanghai-Hanghzhou-Ningbo-Thaizou train line, so there are plenty of bullet trains from each of these cities.
+Getting to Sanmen is super easy; the city is on the Shanghai-Hangzhou-Ningbo-Thaizou train line, so there are plenty of bullet trains from each of these cities.

 Where to sleep in Sanmen and Shepan Island